-The new MacBook Pros will look similar to the current models but the body will be slimmer.
-Contrary to early belief, the new Pros will not have an Air like body to them.
+The MacBook Pros will look similar to the current models but the body will be slimmer.
+Contrary to early belief, the new Pros will not have an Air-like body to them.
 The new Pros will also follow suit with the rest of Apple’s products and will lose the optical drive that the current models have in them.
-Just another example of how Apple is pushing it’s App Store to provide software to it’s users.
-If you still need an optical drive, Apple will still sell it’s super drive as a USB accessory for your Mac.
+Just another example of how Apple is pushing it’s App Store to provide software to its users.
+If you still need an optical drive, Apple will still sell it super drives as a USB accessory for your Mac.

 The rest of the laptop will look very similar to current models with the same ports for charging, USB, thunderbolt, and SD.
 The unibody design will continue to give the Pros the same look but will lose the ethernet port on them as well.
 There is also a rumor that Apple has removed the firewire port as well, but that will be something we will need to wait for to hear more about.

-The new Retina display on the Mac is described as Apple’s best new innovation to date.
-The Retina display that is in the current iPhone models as well as the new iPad will show it’s face on a beautiful 15 inch screen.
+The Retina display on the Mac is described as Apple’s best new innovation to date.
+The Retina display that is in the current iPhone models, as well as the new iPad, will show it faces on a beautiful 15-inch screen.
 Rumors are that the new Mountain Lion beta show signs that users will be able to choose modes for the display, adjusting image sizes and sharpness of the screen.
 This will give users more options for resolution and more freedom with their display.

 That’s all from the rumor mill for now, but with WWDC quickly approaching, I wouldn’t be surprised to see much more information in the coming weeks.
 Either way, I’m very excited to see the new lineup and what they can do.
 Ivy Bridge processors, with a dedicated Nvidia chip, Retina Display and USB 3.0 is the perfect combination for the ultimate PC killer.